 Opportunities to work remotely have increased dramatically.
 As employers reckon with the trend towards dangling the carrot of flexibility to entice talented people, the possibilities for remote work continues to dominate the recruiting and retention discussion at all sorts of companies.
 People with physical limitations, caregivers, folks who live far out from their offices who want to minimize super-commutes are just some of the groups who may want to work from home or elsewhere.
-Some common jobs that can be done remotely include Virtual Assistant, Onboarding Guide, Online English Teacher, IT Support and more.
+Some common jobs that can be done remotely include Virtual Assistant, Online English Teacher, IT Support and more.
 It’s a great option for many people, but there are pros and cons to consider.

 Save money on lunches, coffee, commuting and parking.

 Save time going to and from work, shortening the work week.